gwu-analytics/water_budget/readme.md

 In this calculation, $a$ is first converted from acreage to square feet by multiplying the variable by 43,560.
 Then, the volume in cubic feet is calcuated by further multiplying this product by 0.83 (1" converted into feet).
 The number of gallons is then calculated using the value 7.48 (the number of gallons in a cubic foot).
 Finally, the product is converted into kgals by dividing by 1000.

-Further calculation is needed to account for Drought Contingency
+Further calculation is needed to account for Drought Contingency $c$

 This value becomes the weekly water budget for the customer during subsequent analysis.

 ### Drought contingency modifier

+The drought contingency modifier is introduced as an argument in the program based on the following table:

 ### Irrigation violation calculation